pytorch/pytorch/docs/source/notes/modules.rst

 * **Backward hooks** are called during the backward pass.
 They can be installed with :func:`~torch.nn.Module.register_full_backward_hook`.
 These hooks will be called when the backward for this Module has been computed and will allow the user to access the gradients for both the inputs and outputs.
-  Alternatively, this hooks can be installed globally for all modules with :func:`~torch.nn.modules.module.register_module_full_backward_hook`.
+  Alternatively, they can be installed globally for all modules with :func:`~torch.nn.modules.module.register_module_full_backward_hook`.

 All hooks allow the user to return an updated value that will be used throughout the remaining computation.